avkewalr-msft/live-video-analytics/ref-apps/Vision on Edge- Manufacturing/readme.md

-# Vision on Edge for Manufacturing Inductry - Powered by Live Video Analytics
+# Vision on Edge for Manufacturing Industry - Powered by Live Video Analytics

 Putting together a video analytics solution on the edge especially for operators not well versed in AI is not a non-trivial task.
 It need skills in video analytics, deep learning, edge computing and cloud services.